lde/Unleash/Readme.md

 This repository provides a ready to deploy image of [unleash](https://unleash.github.io/) app

-Admin api is secured by google authentification
+Admin api is secured by google authentication

 Client api is secure by Authorization header